mikelittle/gravityformsapprovals/readme.md

 Gravity Forms Approvals is an Add-On for [Gravity Forms](http://www.stevenhenty.com/gravityforms)

-This add-on was created as part of tutorial for developers.
+This add-on was originally created as part of tutorial for developers.

 http://www.stevenhenty.com/gravity-forms-approvals/